-My doctor put me on insulin.
 My co-worker, Ahmed Al Sammarraie, told me that when he moved to America from Iraq with his family, he was under a lot of pressure and had gained weight.
 And the Thrive Challenge helped him lose the weight.
 His story really touched me and made me want to try the Thrive Challenge for myself.

 My first step was to stop eating out and start cooking.

 We still eat what we love, but we’ve cut back on portions.
 I’ll bake chicken or fish like tilapia in the oven.
 I add lemon to everything — it’s great for flavor.
 I’ve lost 14 pounds in the last six months and feel great.

 Ken and I are doing the Thrive Challenge together.

 We started by making time to talk to each other.
 We turn off the T.V. before we go to bed and listen to meditations on the Thrive app, with calming music and nature sounds.
 We’re bonding by doing DIY projects together.
 We built a deck in the backyard, which was great fun.
 And we’re going through couples counseling, which has been tremendous for our relationship.
 We’ve learned to be kind and say affectionate things to each other like: “I appreciate you.
 I love you.
 Thank you.”